acadadev/rosrider_doc/05_PARAMETERS/README.md

 __Loop Constraints & Calibration__

  - `INNER_LIMIT` The maximum allowable PWM duty cycle for the current loop output
- - `CURRENT_LEFT_MULTIPLIER` / `CURRENT_MULTIPLIER_RIGHT` A multiplier applied to the raw current sensor reading to match the scale of the current reference setpoint.
+ - `CURRENT_LEFT_MULTIPLIER` / `CURRENT_MULTIPLIER_RIGHT` A multiplier applied to the raw current sensor reading to match the scale of the current reference setpoint
  - `CURRENT_OMEGA_K_LEFT` / `CURRENT_OMEGA_K_RIGHT` These values are added to or subtracted from the base multiplier, scaled linearly as speed increases from 0 to ω max.
-This corrects for drift or gain changes in the current sensing circuit at high rotational speeds.
+This corrects for drift or gain changes in the current sensing circuit at high rotational speeds

 __PI Controller__